Hurricane Hugo: South Carolina

 Charleston County was at the epicenter of Hugo's devastation.
 At McClellanville, near the point of maximum storm surge, shrimp boats were pushed as far as 0.5 mi inland.
 Commercial and recreational craft damaged other structures as they were carried ashore.
 A high school used as a shelter for 1,125 local residents was inundated by the ocean's advance; documentation had listed its elevation 11 ft too high, leading to its mistaken selection as a shelter.
 The storm surge accumulated within the Ashley, Cooper, and Santee rivers, forcing them over their banks and submerging low-lying areas 10 mi upstream.
 One person was killed by the rise of the Cooper River at Mount Pleasant.
 Seven to eight hundred boats were left in derelict condition, and many in Shem Creek capsized.
 Hugo's surge spilled over The Battery and overtook the first floors of homes in downtown Charleston.
 Eighty percent of roofs in the city were damaged, with many already susceptible to strong winds due to poor maintenance and weak structural integrity.
 At least 3,200 historic structures in Charleston were damaged and 95 percent of urban trees were lost.
 Naval Weapons Station Charleston sustained $95–$100 million in damage.
 Two people were killed in Charleston by the collapse of their homes.
 The U.S. Route 17 bridge across Awendaw Creek in Awendaw was destroyed by a 19.4 ft storm tide.
 Extensive losses to timber occurred at Francis Marion National Forest, where 75 percent of marketable trees were felled.
-Most trees were truncated 10–25 ft above the ground, with others snapped or uprooted; the cost of damage was estimated by the U.S. Forest Service at between $95–115 million.
+Most trees were truncated 10–25 ft above the ground, with others snapped or uprooted; the cost of damage was estimated by the U.S. Forest Service at between $95 and 115 million.
 Animals, including some from endangered species, were killed at Cape Romain National Wildlife Refuge.
 However, the lack of infrastructure near the refuge significantly reduced the damage wrought by Hugo's strongest winds.